pantheon-systems/documentation/source/content/site-plans-faq.md

 <Alert title="Warning" type="danger">

-This following content is considered deprecated.
+This section is considered deprecated.
 Refer to [Traffic Limits and Overages](/docs/traffic-limits/) for updated information on how Pantheon defines plans and site traffic.

 </Alert>